-This dish is so marvelous that it stirs up my appetite making me consume more rice than I normally would.
+This dish is so marvelous and it stirs up my appetite making me consume more rice than I normally would.
 I am undeniably a big fan.
-If there should be bacon chewing gum, I think they should come up with marmite chicken chewing gum too!
+I was thinking, if there should be bacon chewing gum, they should come up with one that tastes like marmite chicken too!

 Preparing this dish is so simple.
-Just remember not to simmer the gravy at high heat or you may risk the gravy being burnt.
+Just remember not to simmer the gravy at high heat or you may risk the gravy getting burned.
 If you are hosting a meal, fry the chicken in advance and place them in an oven which is lightly heated.
 Coat the chicken with the gravy later when it is time to serve.

 Marmite Fried Chicken is also known as: 妈蜜鸡

 Coat chicken meat with soy sauce and corn flour.
-Fry chicken meat at medium heat until golden brown and set aside.
+Fry them at medium heat until golden brown and set aside.

-Mix soy sauce, Shaoxing wine with 2 tablespoons of water in a pan.
-Then add marmite, honey and maltose to the gravy.
+Mix soy sauce, 'Shaoxing' wine with 2 tablespoons of water in a pan.
+Add marmite, honey and maltose.
 Stir to dilute maltose and honey.
 Allow gravy to simmer until it thickens.

 Turn off the stove once gravy thickens.
-Then, coat fried chicken meat with gravy evenly.
+Then, coat fried chicken meat evenly with gravy.